xymb-endcrystalme/BugBounty/README.md

 6. Smaller bugs may qualify for part of the bounty depending on my personal judgement depending on severity.

 #### Rules of the bug bounty:
-1. Disclosed bugs will be used only to fix `6b6t.org` and `endcrystal.me`.
+1. Disclosed bugs will be used only to fix `6b6t.org` and `endcrystal.me` if the bug is in SecurityKaiiju.
 2. If you disclose a bug that doesn't qualify (ex.
 Folia bug patched in SecurityKaiiju), I'll never talk about it to anybody.
 3. ~~If I discover your bug, you have 3 days to contact me for a bounty.
 After all, it would be unfair if I quickly patched every bug I saw in packets and declined the bounty.~~
    I don't really monitor packets, but if I discover a bug based on your actions, I'm still willing to pay a bounty.